MagonBorn/CodeChallenges/PythonChallenges/README.md

 ### Example

 ***s*** = **abccde**
 Break ***s*** into two parts 'abc' and 'cde'.
 Note that all letter have been used, the substrings are contiguous and their lengths are equal.
-Now you can change the 'a' and 'b' in the first substring to 'd' and 'e' tto have 'dec' and 'cde' with are anagrams.
+Now you can change the 'a' and 'b' in the first substring to 'd' and 'e' to have 'dec' and 'cde' with are anagrams.
 Two changes were necessary.

 ### Function Desacription